johnperry-math/AoC2023/More_Detailed_Comparison.md

 * reading and navigating a map, and
 * very large numbers, where one must often compute a least common multiple.

 A lot of that code is reusable.
 Rather than copy and paste all the time, we can organize that into a dedicated module.
-I've seen quite a few others do things like this.
+Some Advent of Code participants do this.

 ### Terminology